 Budget.
 The original budget of €4.5 million was covered by the French State through the Economic, Social and Environmental Council (ESEC).
 Final total costs were €5.4 million.

 Further resources.
 Video of KNOCA’s learning call on the UK and French Climate Assemblies.
 A group of researchers published a study that compares the opinions of the randomly drawn citizens with those of the general population, while polling institute Elabe assessed (in FR only) the support for the proposals among the French population.
 The climate-focused think tank IDDRI published an analysis of these proposals.
 Public Senat TV channel produced a 30-minutes reportage (in FR only) presenting the work of the CCC, while LCP TV co-produced a 50mn documentary on the “afterlife” of participants once the Convention had ended.
 Arte broadcasted a documentary film (with EN subs) capturing behind-the-scene moments and testimonies from participants.
-We invite you to consult our Bibliography on Climate Assemblies for further resources.

 Ireland’s Citizens Assembly